G2A Verified

 www.g2a.com 4.0 (332,000)

 G2A is a grey-market game key marketplace where third-party sellers list keys for Steam, Epic Games Store, GOG, Xbox, PlayStation, Battle.net, and Uplay - along with software licenses, gift cards, and subscriptions.
-It holds a Average Trust Score of 55 out of 100 based on our methodology - 16+ years of operation, 10.5 million monthly visitors (traffic varies significantly by season), and over 332,000 Trustpilot reviews at 4.0/5.
+With 10.5 million monthly visitors (varies a lot by season) and 16+ years of operation, it's one of the biggest game key destinations globally.
+The platform is a pure marketplace - G2A doesn't own or source keys itself, it just connects buyers with sellers and takes a cut.

 Is G2A Safe and Legit?

-G2A holds a 4.0 out of 5 from 332,000 reviews.
-The 4.0 average with ~77% five-star reviews looks reasonable at first glance, but context matters: G2A actively routes satisfied customers to Trustpilot, inflating the positive percentage.
-The absolute number of 1-star reviews is high - representing tens of thousands of bad experiences including revoked keys, failed disputes, and slow support.
+G2A is a controversial but long-running key marketplace, with a 4.0 out of 5 from 332,000 reviews and a Good Trust Score of 76/100 based on our methodology.
+The 4.0 average with ~77% five-star reviews on Trustpilot looks reasonable, but G2A actively routes satisfied customers to leave reviews, which inflates the positive percentage.
+The absolute number of 1-star reviews is high - tens of thousands of bad experiences including revoked keys, failed disputes, and slow support.

 G2A is legal but controversial.
-The platform operates as a pure marketplace - G2A does not own, source, or verify the origin of keys sold on its platform.
-Third-party sellers list keys at their own prices, and G2A takes a commission.
-This model means some keys may originate from regional price arbitrage, promotional bundles resold without authorization, or - in documented historical cases - credit card fraud.
+Third-party sellers list keys at their own prices and G2A takes a commission.
+Some keys come from regional price arbitrage, promotional bundles resold without authorization, or - in documented historical cases - credit card fraud.

 The most significant trust incident: in 2020, G2A settled with Factorio developer Wube Software after an independent audit found 198 illegally obtained keys sold on the platform out of 321 investigated.
 G2A paid $40,000 in compensation.
 Earlier, in 2016, tinyBuild's CEO publicly accused G2A of facilitating ~$450,000 in losses from stolen/chargebacked keys - multiple indie developers subsequently urged players to pirate their games rather than buy from G2A.

-G2A previously offered G2A Shield, a paid add-on (~€0.99–1.99 per transaction) that provided buyer protection for invalid keys.
-This has been discontinued.
+G2A previously offered G2A Shield, a paid add-on (~€0.99-1.99 per transaction) that provided buyer protection for invalid keys.
+It's been discontinued.
 Current buyer protection relies on G2A's internal dispute resolution system and individual seller reputation scores.

 G2A Direct is a small sub-section of the marketplace featuring officially authorized publisher listings - but it represents a tiny fraction of total inventory.
 The vast majority of keys on G2A come from unverified third-party sellers.